 So just how big is Easter these days? and how much candy is being consumed?
-Here are the more interesting Easter 2016 sales statistics and fun facts I was able to dig up.
+Here are the more interesting Easter facts and statistics I was able to dig up.
 As always, I will be adding more and updating these periodically as I find new stuff.
 Be sure to check back regularly.

 Please note that some of these numbers are easier to find than others, so some of these are based on news reports and not official company tallies.
 All stats are linked to their source unless it was sent to me directly from the company.
 In other words: This is the best I can find, but I don’t guarantee anything.

 Easter Facts and Statistics